Our Place

 Developing the solution

-Activity is already taking place, that has initiated the nature positive restoration of the Dreel Burn.
+Activity is already taking place to initiate the nature-positive restoration of the Dreel Burn.

-However, solving many of these shared challenges involves both changes in the landscape and maintenance regimes that can't be secured by the local community alone.
+However, solving many of these shared challenges involves both changes in the landscape and maintenance regimes that cannot be secured by the local community alone.

-Therefore we are building a broad collaboration of stakeholder partners, united by our vision, to provide a long-term sustainable stewardship of the Dreel Burn.
+Therefore a broad collaboration of stakeholder partners has been brought together, united by a vision, to provide long-term sustainable stewardship of the Dreel Burn.